syegulalp/pydeploy/readme.md

 # Command line options

-Pydeploy has a few command line switches, supplied after the directory name for the project to build (typically `.`):
+Pydeploy has a few command line switches, supplied after the directory name for the project to build (the default is the current working directory):

 * `-x`: Does not build zip archives of the application files.
 Normally all Python files are packed into a zip file, but the original layout of Python files can be preserved with this option.
 Note that if PyDeploy detects a mix of Python and other files in an app directory, it will fall back to this behavior for that app directory.
 * `-s`: Omit some of the larger and less commonly used standard library modules, which reduces the footprint of the redistributable.
 The variables `remove_stdlib_for_smallify` and `remove_for_smallify` list the libraries and modules in question.
 (This will eventually be replaced with a more fine-grained mechanism.)